2003 World Championships in Athletics – Men's 3000 metres steeplechase: Analysis

-His closest pursuer, Kemboi was rapidly began gaining on Shaheen.
+His closest pursuer, Kemboi rapidly began gaining on Shaheen.
 With a thousand metres to go, Kemboi was frustrated with his slow gains against Shaneen's huge lead and suddenly sprinted to both catch Shaheen then to keep on running past him, creating a 7 metre gap of his own.
 This time Shaheen did not go away, making back the gap to mark Kemboi.
 Two barriers later, Shaheen sprinted into the lead and Kemboi sprinted back to the front.
 With all the spurts and retreats, the lead pace had slowed while the peloton had steadily made up the lost ground.
 Led by Luis Miguel Martín and Eliseo Martín, the pack had moved back into contention, with the French home crowd excited that Bouabdellah Tahri was in the mix with a lap to go.
 But the two prizefighters at the front didn't notice, they were still throwing their best punches at each other.

 At the bell, Kemboi again sprinted to open up a slight gap.
 After the fourth barrier, Shaheen sprinted past, opening up a gap over the third barrier and into the water jump.
 This move at the fourth barrier would later become Kemboi's trademark.
 Also, unlike later years, Kemboi took the water jump carefully by pushing off the barrier.
 Coming out of the pit, Kemboi positioned himself for one final sprint, passing Shaheen over the final barrier on the outside.
 With a slight gap, Kemboi looked to be sprinting to victory, but Shaheen surged again taking the lead thirty metres out.
 Defeated, the exhausted Kemboi jogged across the line and lay down on the track.

 While bronze medalist Eliseo Martín, enthusiastically came to congratulate Shaheen, the Kenyans did not congratulate their former teammate, now traitor, on his victory.
 Even his own brother walked off the track in disgust.

 Without Shaheen in the race, Kemboi would claim Olympic gold the following year.
-A couple of weeks later, Shahen would one up him again by setting what is still the current world record in the event.
-Shaheen would repeat as champion in 2005, again over Kemboi, but would then disappear from the scene.
+A couple of weeks later, Shahen would one up him again by setting what was the world record in the event.
+Shaheen would repeat as champion in 2005, again over Kemboi, but would then disappear from the scene after suffering chronic knee and ankle injuries.
 After three straight silver medals, Kemboi would finally take gold in 2009, beginning a legendary winning streak of four straight gold medals and seven straight gold or silver medals through 2015 and another Olympic gold in 2012.
 Each of those victories was marked with a celebration victory dance and the same sprint between the fourth and third remaining barriers that he learned from Shaheen in this race.